 Share your fruit with the community.

-To grow and sustain Toronto’s fruit harvest, we ask all registrants to become members and contribute just $30/year to cover the costs of the harvest and support the expansion of our program.
+To grow and sustain Toronto’s fruit harvest, we ask Tree Registrants to become a member and contribute just $30/year to cover the costs of the harvest and support the expansion of our program.
+Your membership fee allows you to request unlimited picks, and you’ll also receive discounts at our local business partners.
+We’ll also clean your yard of fallen fruit.
+Membership expires on January 1st every year.

 By sharing your bounty with NFFTT, you make an impact directly in your community.
 Your yard becomes a hotbed for community connection, bringing people from all walks to life together to enjoy the bounty. ⅓ of the fruit from your tree is donated directly to a social service agency in your neighbourhood.
 Together these agencies feed over 4,000 people and incorporate your fruit into meals for their clients.